Saibot393/perceptive/README.md

    - Darkvision (total): Can se all tokens (even those in darkness) as if they were in bright light

 #### Client
-- Invert "Ignore Roll" key to only recognise rolls WHEN they key is pressed
+- Invert "Ignore Roll" key: to only recognise rolls WHEN they key is pressed
+- Position of illumination indicator: to show a indicator for the current illumination level in the token HUD
+- Spotting ping duration: to ping new objects that are spotted with an active roll for a certain duration

 ## General features: